rubrikinc/rubrik-polaris-sdk-for-go/README.md

 `allowEnvOverride` to `false`.

 ### AWS Credentials
-To perform AWS operations with the SDK an AWS profile and default region is required.
+To perform AWS operations with the SDK an AWS profile and region is required.
 The SDK will look for those in the default `~/.aws/credentials` and `~/.aws/config` files.
-Which profile and region that is used by the SDK depends on the account function used: `aws.Default`, `aws.Profile` or  `aws.ProfileAndRegion`.
-Please see the [SDK documentation](https://pkg.go.dev/github.com/rubrikinc/rubrik-polaris-sdk-for-go@main/pkg/polaris/aws#AccountFunc) for more information.
+The profile and region used by the SDK depends on the account function used, please see the
+[SDK documentation](https://pkg.go.dev/github.com/rubrikinc/rubrik-polaris-sdk-for-go@main/pkg/polaris/aws#AccountFunc)
+for more information.